Msaadn16/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning Repository

-This Repsitory is the showcasing platform for my ML projects.
-Have a look and share a feedback on msaadn16@outlook.com
+This Repository is the showcasing platform for my ML projects.
+Have a look and share feedback on msaadn16@outlook.com!